 3. Inside the transmitter, separate the inner cover from the keypad by releasing the two tabs on the cover.

-- 4. Remove the old battery from the back of the inner cover, and note the polarity.
-Make sure the polarity of the new battery is the same (+ side facing down), then insert it into the back of the cover. - 5.
-Install the parts in reverse order.
+4. Remove the old battery from the back of the inner cover, and note the polarity.
+Make sure the polarity of the new battery is the same (+ side facing down), then insert it into the back of the cover.